Home / Practice / Juul Exploding Batteries Claims

 Around 26 of these reports included burn injuries to the consumers, while the remaining were reports of product damage.
 These unfortunate incidents resulted in Samsung asking their loyal consumers to contact their consumer product safety commission department for any emergency services over this dangerous product.

-The company also rolled out a list that mentioned the phone devices that were eligible for a refund or a replacement phone.
+The company also rolled out a list that mentioned the devices eligible for a refund or a replacement phone.
 Consumers could feed the product ID mentioned on the back of their smartphones onto the Samsung website to determine if they were eligible for any.

-The list was quite extensive and included 97% of the Samsung Galaxy Note 7 phones that were sold in the United States.
-The company not only had to provide a refund or replacement but also source a new battery for their Samsung model, which was initially deemed by the third party as completely safe.
+The list was extensive and included 97% of the Samsung Galaxy Note 7 phones sold in the United States.
+The company had to provide a refund or replacement and source a new battery for their Samsung model, which the third party initially deemed entirely safe.

-Strobel went on to explain in his lawsuit that the phone had exploded in his front pocket at Costco, where he was working at the time.
-Strobel’s lawyer mentioned that their victim had deep and large second-degree burns on his thigh.
+Strobel explained in his lawsuit that the phone had exploded in his front pocket at Costco, where he worked.
+Strobel’s lawyer mentioned that their victim had deep and extensive second-degree burns on his thigh.

 While on duty, Strobel started to feel his thigh getting hotter to the point that it had become unbearable.
-He went on to reach for the phone with his left hand, and upon impact, the phone exploded in the pocket, not only damaging his thigh but also his left hand.
+He went on to reach for the phone with his left hand, and upon impact, the phone exploded in the pocket, damaging his thigh and left hand.

-Strobel’s lawyer argued that his client faced serious injuries and some permanent disabilities, resulting in pain and suffering, emotional trauma, lost wages, medical bills, and other damages.
-It was this incident that forced Samsung to work with the US consumer product safety commission on officially recalling the cell phones in the United States to prevent any further harm.
+Strobel’s lawyer argued that his client faced severe injuries and some permanent disabilities, resulting in pain and suffering, emotional trauma, lost wages, medical bills, and other damages.
+This incident forced Samsung to work with the US consumer product safety commission on officially recalling the cell phones in the United States to prevent any further harm.

 A List of Samsung Phone Incidents

-Although Strobel was the first lawsuit, it was not the first incident that resulted in harm to the consumer.
-Here is a list of some of the incidents that occurred due to the faulty battery cells in the new Galaxy Note 7 Samsung phones.
+Although Strobel was the first lawsuit, it was not the first incident that harmed the consumer.
+Here is a list of incidents due to the faulty battery cells in the new Galaxy Note 7 Samsung phones.

 • The faulty battery in the Samsung phone had sparked a fire on a Southwest Airlines flight waiting for takeoff, resulting in an immediate evacuation of the aircraft.

 • The lithium-ion battery on Note 7 had caught fire in the bedroom of a Kentucky man who was sound asleep.
-However, due to suffocation, the man woke up “vomiting black”.
+However, the man woke up “vomiting black” due to suffocation.

-• A 13-year-old girl suffered severe burn injuries when a Galaxy Note 7 overheated in her hand and melted.
+• A 13-year-old girl suffered severe burns when a Galaxy Note 7 overheated in her hand and melted.

-• A 19-year-old boy faced serious burn injuries when the phone immediately exploded in his hand, also causing immense pain and suffering.
+• A 19-year-old boy faced severe burn injuries when the phone exploded in his hand, causing immense pain and suffering.

 • A woman woke up to her phone burning next to her face, causing panic in the house and resulting in her husband removing the melting phone using oven mitts.